 There’s just one little problem – your credit rating.
 Once you had a credit card with a limit of thousands, now anything that requires a credit check is an obstacle.
 Because of the Trust Deed, you’re hard pressed to find anyone willing to give you credit and it’s incredibly frustrating.
 Even getting a new mobile phone contract could be a problem.

 Take heart.
-The last four years has been the hardest part of having a Trust Deed.
+The last four years has been the hardest part.
 Rebuilding your credit – while irritating – will be relatively straight-forward and here are a few tips to get you started.

 Clean Up Your Credit File